IU (entertainer): Philanthropy

 During COVID-19 pandemic in 2020, she donated 3,000 pieces of medical protective clothing and about 4,600 cooling vests for nurses.
 In January 2023, she featured in charity song "One Step" to promote disability awareness, and in April 2023 she held a pizza party for students and teachers at Milal School, a special school for the developmentally disabled, offering rice cakes prepared by her mother.

 IU has also supported natural disaster relief efforts, donating to help the victims of floods in August 2020, and for residents affected by the 2022 Uljin and Samcheok wildfires and the South Korean floods.
 In March 2025, she donated to wildfire relief efforts in North and South Gyeongsang.

-As of December 2024, IU has donated since her debut, and over in 2022 alone.
+As of June 2025, IU has donated more than since her debut, and over in 2022 alone.